 AON has begun the process to remediate its identified material weaknesses as detailed above.
 The material weaknesses will not be considered remediated until management completes the design and implementation of the processes and controls described above and the controls operate for a sufficient period of time, and AON has concluded, through testing, that the newly implemented and enhanced controls are operating effectively.
 At this time, AON cannot predict the success of such efforts or the outcome of future assessments of the remediation efforts.
 AON's current controls and any new controls that it develops may become inadequate because of changes in conditions in its business, personnel, IT systems and applications, or other factors.
-If AON fails to remediate AON's existing material weakness or identifies new material weaknesses in its internal controls over financial reporting, if it is unable to conclude that its internal controls over financial reporting are effective, it is possible that a material misstatement of AON's financial statements would not be prevented or detected on a timely basis, investors may lose confidence in the accuracy and completeness of AON's financial reports, and the market price of AON Class A Common Stock could be negatively affected.
+If AON fails to remediate AON's existing material weakness or identifies new material weaknesses in its internal controls over financial reporting, if it is unable to comply with the requirements of Section 404 of the Sarbanes-Oxley Act in a timely manner, or if it is unable to conclude that its internal controls over financial reporting are effective, it is possible that a material misstatement of AON's financial statements would not be prevented or detected on a timely basis, investors may lose confidence in the accuracy and completeness of AON's financial reports, and the market price of AON Class A Common Stock could be negatively affected.